 - How long you’ve had high blood pressure

-- How effectively can your high blood pressure be controlled
+- How well controlled your high blood pressure is

 - What other medical conditions you have